filinils/NodeAndJSintro/BreakOut2/WorkFolder/instructions.md

 # Exercise checklist

 1) Create a logger that writes(appends) logs to a simple text file.
-    * The logger should be a module in it's own file
+    * The logger should be a module in its own file
     * It should only reveal logging functions eg.  `"log"`, `"debug"` and `"error"` all other inner functionality need to be hidden.
 2) Create a mock db call with `setTimeout`
     * optional: the "db" can be stored in another module